Lot 251 - 1979 Mercedes-Benz 450 SEL Ex James Hunt

 Our vendor is a keen member of the Mercedes-Benz Owners Club and he has owned and cherished this car for the past 18 years.
-In this time, a great deal of care has been taken to ensure that this 450 SEL is in extremely good mechanical order, details of this can be found in the extensive history file which includes works from specialists such as SS Motors in Weybridge, thought to be the leading period Mercedes specialist in the country where a full service was carried out in July 2018.
-Checking the previous history we can see that Silchester Garage stripped and assessed the engine in 2007, the walnut veneer has recently been renewed by Silvercrest and this is coupled with photos, invoices, bills and MoT test certificates showing a fantastic care of ownership in, what is, an outstanding history file.
+In this time, a great deal of care has been taken to ensure that this 450 SEL is in extremely good mechanical order, details of this can be found in the extensive history file which includes works from specialists such as SS Motors in Weybridge, one of the leading period Mercedes specialist in the country where a full service was carried out in July 2018.
+Checking the previous history we can see that Silchester Garage stripped and assessed the engine in 2007, the walnut veneer has recently been renewed by Silvercrest and this is coupled with photos, invoices, bills and MoT test certificates showing a fantastic care of ownership in, what is an outstanding history file.

 Not only an iconic and collectable 6.9 litre 450 SEL, this car has iconic provenance having been owned by a genuine legend of Formula One racing, it has condition and paperwork to match its history.
 At a fitting stage in which to be sold to its next owner at Mercedes-Benz World, this example is sure to attract significant interest, a read through the accompanying history file alone is worth the admission.

 Interested parties should satisfy themselves as to the description and condition of each lot prior to the sale.
 Buyers are advised to inspect the car in person or use a professional to carry out this service.